 - Abiotic stress management, including irrigation and plant nutrition, drought management, cold and wind tolerance, and climate change

 - Biotic stress management, with special focus on Fusarium wilt, diseases in subtropical conditions and post-harvest diseases

 - Increased use of banana diversity at the production level

 - Production costs and economics

-- Use of banana waste
+- Post-harvest/quality, and use of banana waste

 Each abstract will be pre-screened by the Scientific Committee.
 No abstract will be considered unless it goes through this first step.
 After the pre-screening, authors will be notified if their abstract is accepted, and informed about how to submit their accepted abstract(s) to the ISHS via the online interface.

 At this stage, a submission charge applies, which equals the cost of an annual ISHS membership (€95 for European individual, and €80 non-European individual).
 However, if you are already an active member of ISHS, the submission charge will be waived as part of your membership benefits.
 If you are not an active member of the ISHS, you will be required to pay the submission charge before submitting your abstract online.
 By paying this fee, you will become an active member of the ISHS.